Skip to main content

 1. Creating a TTS Plugin

-A TTS plugin is a serverless function that exposes a private HTTP Endpoint URL optimized to decode The Things Stack uplink JSON payload.
+A TTS plugin is a serverless function that exposes a private HTTP Endpoint URL optimized to decode The Things Stack's uplink JSON payloads.
 Every time an HTTP POST request is received at such URL, a pre-defined decoding function will be executed.

 1. In your Ubidots account, go to the "Devices" tab, click on "Plugins", then click on the "+" icon to create a new Plugin.
 Search for the TTS Plugin and click on it: